-3.1 Site allocation and policy screening
+3.1 Policy screening

-Having ascertained the designated European Sites of relevance to this HRA, it is necessary to screen each proposed site allocation and policy contained in the SA DPD and the AAP against a set of criteria in order to identify whether or not the site allocations and policies will have a potentially significant effect on a European Site.
-10 Every proposed site allocation and policy was assessed and the relevant criterion/criteria determined for each.
+Having ascertained the designated European Sites of relevance to this HRA, it is necessary to screen each proposed policy contained in the CTCLP against a set of criteria in order to identify whether or not the policies will have a potentially significant effect on a European Site.
+10 Every proposed policy was assessed and the relevant criterion/criteria determined for each.
 Those that fall into one of the following categories have been screened out and do not require further assessment.